jsangradorp/nikonikoapi/HACKING.md

   installation.
 - Alternatively, just run `docker-compose up`.

 - To deploy to a debian stretch, use the `scripts/deploy.sh` script.
+It will not run correctly if you don't add `cdist` `tags` to the hosts you want to deploy to.